kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_water.md

 ### Purification methods

 - **Boiling**: Bring water to a rolling boil for at least one minute.
 At higher altitudes, boil for three minutes.
-If you do not have a metal container that can be used for boiling, then do the following:
+If you do not have a single-walled metal container that can be used for boiling, then do the following:
   1. Find another container, dig a hole in the ground and line it with a waterproof material, or craft a bowl (see the Crafting chapter).
   2. Fill the container with water.
   3. Heat rocks in a fire and place them in the water to heat it. **Do not** use rocks that may contain moisture (such as river rocks), as they can explode.
 Use two sticks in a chopstick fashion to move the rocks.